caugustine2022/Resume/README.md

 ##### *April 2016 - March 2018*

-Fortified cloud security by implementing robust encryption and data protection controls, collaborating closely with DevOps teams to seamlessly integrate security measures into CI/CD pipelines.
+Fortified cloud security by implementing robust encryption and data protection controls, collaborating closely with DevOps teams to integrate security measures into CI/CD pipelines seamlessly.
 Maintained and updated cloud security architecture frameworks to ensure ongoing regulatory compliance.
-Implemented comprehensive monitoring solutions, including Nagios, and Prometheus with Grafana, for real-time incident detection and response.
+Implemented comprehensive monitoring solutions, including Nagios and Prometheus with Grafana, for real-time incident detection and response.
 Collaborated on secure configuration and access control mechanisms for cloud infrastructure and partnered with incident response teams to address and mitigate security breaches.
 * Developed automated CI/CD pipelines with Jenkins and GitLab, reducing deployment times and minimizing issues.
 * Enhanced server stability and performance, achieving near-perfect uptime.
 * Reduced manual server management by implementing Ansible playbooks for LAMP Stacks.

-### test IO | San Francisco, CA.

-#### Software Tester //*(Freelance)*

-##### *June 2014 - May 2016*

-* Identified, documented, and reported bugs, errors, interoperability flaws, security vulnerabilities assessment lifecycle, and other security risks.
-* Tested product’s functionality, performance, reliability, and stability, resulting in a 90% success rate.

 ### Tar Technologies LLC. | Washington, DC